kpedro88/magiconfig/README.md

 All public classes and constants from argparse are added to the magiconfig namespace for easier drop-in usage.

+A class `ArgumentDefaultsRawHelpFormatter` is defined to present help messages with default values and without line wrapping (from [ConfigArgParse](https://github.com/bw2/ConfigArgParse)).

 ## Examples

 ### 1) Basic setup